happypeter/LGCB/book/linux_for_me.md

 ## Linux vs Windows

-It is cool to become a Linux programmer, cause you have freedom.
+As Linux programmer, you get more chance to work in a [Theory Y](http://en.wikipedia.org/wiki/Theory_X_and_theory_Y) environment.
+It is important for me. cause then I have freedom.
-Without freedom, whoever can be happy?
+Without freedom, whoever can be happy and creative?

-And In Microsoft world(and thus many of the fucking traditional big companies), it is not, I do not like the way they work.
+In Microsoft world(and thus many of the fucking traditional big companies), it is not, I do not like the way they work.

 Check